berkinkara/obsidian-last-updated/README.md

 Automatically updates a YAML field (e.g., `last-updated`) with the file's last modified time every time a markdown file is saved in Obsidian.

+**Note**: This plugin only works with files that already have frontmatter.
+It will not create frontmatter for files that don't have it.

 ## Features

-- **Automatic Updates**: Automatically updates the specified YAML field when you save a markdown file
+- **Automatic Updates**: Automatically updates the specified YAML field when you save a markdown file that has frontmatter
 - **Master Switch**: Global enable/disable toggle for all automatic updates
 - **Per-File Control**: Enable or disable auto-updates for individual files using frontmatter
-- **Manual Updates**: Use commands to manually update the last-modified field
+- **Manual Updates**: Use commands to manually update the last-modified field (can create frontmatter if forced)
 - **Configurable Field Name**: Customize the YAML field name (default: `last-updated`)
 - **Multiple Date Formats**: Choose from different date formats (YYYY-MM-DD, YYYY-MM-DD HH:mm, YYYY-MM-DD HH:mm:ss, ISO)
+- **Smart Frontmatter Handling**: Only updates files with existing frontmatter, preserving files without frontmatter blocks

 ## Installation